 Credit: Toho Co., Ltd.

 If you don’t mind craving a bowl of steaming ramen for two hours straight, Tampopo is well worth the viewing.
-Directed by the late Juzo Itami, this Japanese film soon became a foodie favourite with the critics when it was released in 1985 and it’s since grown in popularity.
+Directed by the late Juzo Itami, this Japanese film became a foodie favourite with the critics when it was released in 1985, and it’s since grown in popularity.

 Centred around a roadside independent noodle shop, it follows a truck driver who goes out of his way to help this struggling establishment and help transport it into a local number one bestselling ramen restaurant.
 A series of strange and wittingly fun circumstances arise throughout and you’ll quickly be rooting for Tampopo and her ramen.